 After 24 hours, most people can start eating puréed foods that are finely chopped or mashed, so they’re easy to swallow without chewing.
 Examples are applesauce, mashed potatoes, and creamed soups.
 Try soft oatmeal, yogurt, and cottage cheese with fruit-added toppings or mix-ins.
 Be sure not to overdo it; too much fiber can cause gas!

 Stage 3: Soft foods diet

-The first three weeks after surgery, you’ll be on a soft food diet.
-Milk and yogurt are allowed.
-You can also eat eggs and egg whites, cottage cheese, cooked vegetables and fruits, and other liquids like broth or jello.
+You’ll be on a soft food diet for the first three weeks after surgery.
+After that, milk and yogurt are allowed.
+You can also eat eggs, egg whites, cottage cheese, cooked vegetables and fruits, and other liquids like broth or jello.
 You’re not supposed to eat fried foods, meats, or sweets.

 Stage 4: Stabilization

 After the first three weeks, your doctor will want to see how well you’re handling solid foods and whether you need to lose more weight before they allow you to return to work.

 If everything looks good, they’ll give you clearance to start eating normal meals again, but only tiny portions at each mealtime with plenty of liquid between meals.